Hongao0611/Hongao0611.github.io/index.markdown

 To know more about me and my research interests, please visit the [About] page.

-If you may desire to communicate with me in deeper depth, please check out the [Contact] page.
+If you may desire to communicate with me in greater depth, please check out the [Contact] page.

 [About]: /about.markdown/
 [Contact]: /contact.markdown/